 In this phase of the project, we concentrate on the beaches of Kulaly island – part of the Tyuleniy Archipelago (the seal islands) – and on the Bautino strip, a small spit of land that runs from the harbour into the sea.
 The beaches look heavenly from the MV Helen.
 But as soon as you set foot on land – and especially on the Bautino strip – you enter a macabre animal graveyard.

 There is death everywhere – dead cormorants, dead seagulls, dead seals and hundreds of thousands of sturgeon heads.
-The sturgeons’ heads are cut off by the poachers and thrown overboard just before entering the harbour.
 We also see tens of thousands of PET bottles and other plastic litter.
 But we have come for fishing nets, and they are spread around in abundance, either washed up on the beach or discarded.
 Some lie partly in the water, others partly buried in sand.
 They may not be dangerous anymore for nature, but the next storm may push them off the sand and into the water.